 Pros of WooCommerce

-The first great thing about WooCommerce is its price: WooCommerce in itself is free, so if you already have a WordPress-site and hosting for it, you can use WooCommerce to build and online store for free.
+The first great thing about WooCommerce is its price: WooCommerce in itself is free, so if you already have a WordPress site and hosting for it, you can use WooCommerce to build an online store for free.
 Of course the reality is that in many cases you will need to buy plugins for WooCommerce in itself to maximize how good your store is.
 But even when considering the cost of those plugins, WooCommerce can in the long run be cheaper than many other popular ecommerce platforms.

 The second thing I really like about WooCommerce is that it is surprisingly easy to build a nice looking online store with it.
 That as even though I myself have some experience with WordPress, I am in no way any kind of a guru with it.
 And despite of that I was with the combination of WooCommerce + nice theme able to create a pretty nice looking online store.

 The third really nice thing about WooCommerce is that its URL structure allows you to do more modifications than, for example, that of Shopify.
 That might not sound like a big deal, but especially if you plan to have your store in some other language than English, it is nice not to be forced to have unnecessary elements in your URLs.

 The fourth thing I like about WooCommerce is also mainly a plus for those who are not interested in having their store (only) in English: the non-English translations WooCommerce has available seem to be a lot better than those on some other platforms – with the BigCommerce ecommerce platform I even ran into a situation where the platform was not able to properly show on some places some of the letters of my home country’s alphabet.